SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 - By overwriting the previously published version (active enforcement required)
 - By creating a new variant (branch)
-- By deleting the changes - or accepting the published version.
+- By deleting the changes by accepting the published version.

 <details>
 <summary>